Tampon Alternatives: The Top Choices to Consider

 Less Hassle with Menstrual Cups

-Sanitary cups can hold up to 30ml (some a bit more, or less) of fluid, which is around 2-3x the amount of a jumbo tampon.
+Sanitary cups can hold around 30ml (some high capacity cups hold even more) of fluid, which is around 2-3x the amount of a jumbo tampon.
 Most women can remove it, empty it into the sink or toilet, rinse it out, and then replace it only 2-4 times per day depending on how heavy their flow is.

 Why Have I Never Heard of Menstrual Cups Before?